-Covid 19 coronavirus: Women's kiss and hug to thank gym member
+Covid 19 coronavirus: Ashley Bloomfield v Mike Hosking - health boss apologises but says he won't quit

 * 8.3 million cases globally, 445,000 deaths - two active cases in NZ

-* 'They've just gapped it': Duo fled quanrantine after Mongrel Mob funeral
+* 'They've just gapped it': Duo fled quarantine after Mongrel Mob funeral

 * Two Covid-19 infected travellers had five minutes of 'limited physical contact' with two friends, says Ministry